 Keep Carbon Monoxide (CO) In Check

 Portable generators should not be placed inside homes or other buildings.
 If placing a generator inside a garage, it should be kept at least 20 feet away from any door or opening to the home.
 If you are going to use your generator inside, make sure that air goes into the building and not out.

 A fan can help move air from a generator toward the outside of your home.
 Exhaust fumes can contain carbon monoxide (CO).
 CO is a colorless, odorless gas that can cause headache, dizziness and nausea if breathed in high levels over time.
 Because CO can be dangerous in high levels, experts recommend that you keep the exhaust system of your generator outside.
 For more information on gas generators, visit an EPA-certified installer.

 Most importantly, if you come across any kind of problem with your portable generator, do not touch it yourself but look for a professional who will handle the situation in a perfect manner.
 Hope our portable generator safety tips help.
-If you have any question or suggestion, contact us or comment bellow.
+If you have any questions or suggestions, contact us or comment below.